Ren0k/Project-Atmospheric-Drag/README.md

 ### Interaction with key values

-Key values in this model are represented in a list.
+Key values in the scripts are represented as a list.
 To create a curve, you need 2 keys.
 Consider the following set from the initial CD modifier curve from the physics file:
 > local key0 is list  (0.05   ,0.0025     ,0.15      ,0.15).